 (interpreted) timeline of www.openbsd.org/innovations.html

 The kernel and ld.so register the precise entry location of every system call used by a program, as described in the new ELF section .openbsd.syscalls inside ld.so and libc.so. ld.so uses the new syscall pinsyscalls(2) to tell the kernel the precise entry location of system calls in libc.so.
-Since all syscall entries are now known to the kernel, the pininsyscall(SYS_execve) interface becomes redundant. msyscall(2) mechanism also becomes redundant (and is removed a bit later), because immutable memory + pinsyscalls together are cheaper and more effective targetting.
+Since all syscall entries are now known to the kernel, the pininsyscall(SYS_execve) interface becomes redundant. msyscall(2) mechanism also becomes redundant (and is removed a bit later), because immutable memory + pinsyscalls together are cheaper and more effective targeting.
 Theo de Raadt, Jan 2024.

 Mandatory enforcement of indirect branch targets (BTI on arm64, IBT on Intel amd64), unless a linker flag (-Wl,-z,nobtcfi) requests no enforcement.